 As tempting as it may be to just go at it alone gathering information and then building your business case, we highly recommend enrolling select stakeholders in this effort from the beginning to ensure you are incorporating multiple perspectives.
-Whether the budget sits in regulatory, IT or elsewhere a cross-functional working group will drive better outcomes in vetting and selection.
+Even if the budget is in the quality department, there really should be a cross-functional team preparing for vendor and solution selection.

-Think about it - regulatory will need others to use the system to complete actions.
+Think about it - quality will need others to use your cloud solution to complete actions.
 Wouldn't it be better for adoption if other groups also agreed on the solution?
-They will want to know that the system can also meet their needs, whether its providing supporting documentation to dossiers or approving workflows and outputs, and so on.
-If together, you can find a single solution that can be used across the organization, this will streamline and simplify processes.
+They will have similar or related needs, such as updating and controlling documents, investigating nonconformances, completing training and so on.
+They can use the same system to complete their activities.
+You can find a single solution that can be used across the organization that will streamline and simplify processes.
+We've found this to be the ideal mix:

-Regulatory Process Owner
+Quality Process Owner

 Why?
-This person (possibly you) is intimately familiar with regulatory processes, and is often the program or system owner.
+This person (possibly you) is intimately familiar with quality processes, and is often the program or system owner.
 They understand how the process you're planning to focus on fits within the broader organization.
-They understand the regulatory requirements and standards that impact the process, and will ensure ongoing compliance and avoid any unnecessary risks/errors that could impact the regulatory function.
+They understand the regulatory requirements and standards that impact the process, ensuring you stay compliant and avoid any risks to the business.